Ever wonder How to Become a Financial Controller?

 Well I knew what an accountant did.
 An accountant is someone who can interpret finance info and deliver that to non-finance people.

-(My dad was also an accountant)
+(My dad was also an Accountant)

-How to Become a Financial Controller: Why did you do the degree you did?
+Why did you do the degree you did?

 Because I lack imagination!
 The course I chose had a good reputation.
 There were good job prospects at the end of it.